scottmunday84/ansible-python-script-module/README.md

 powerful language, and because it is the programming language used by Ansible, we can share context between Ansible and scripts written for this module, allowing you to quickly boilerplate code that just will work with Ansible.

+Getting Started
+===

+To get started, copy the folders for action_plugins and library into your playbook directory.

+Afterward, you should be all set!

+To get started, let's write a "hello world" script.

 ```yaml
 - local_python_script: src="hello-world.py"
 ```